OliverLSanz/teensy-headless-mpe-synth/README.md

 - Control Synth parameters via CC messages.
 - Implement some sort of sound generation better than a simple waveform per voice like it is right now.
 - Make sound respond to the Timbre/Y dimension.

+# Thanks
+Thank to ghostintranslation for its [SimpleSynth](https://github.com/ghostintranslation/SimpleSynth) code which has greatly inspired this!